 For maritime strike, the PLA(N) has relied on the H-6 BADGER bomber for decades.
 The H-6 is a licensed copy of the ex-Soviet Tu-16 BADGER medium jet bomber, maritime versions of which can employ advanced ASCMs against surface targets.
-Despite the age of the design, the Chinese H-6 continues to receive electronics and payload upgrades, which keep the aircraft viable.
-We think as many as 30 of these aircraft remain in service....
+Despite the age of the design, the Chinese H-6 continues to receive electronics and also Liang Jun, "China Displays Its First Large Floating Structure," People's Daily Online, July 30, 2015.